weiwei/lrna/README.md

 # Lerna issue example

 Issue: Lerna 8 doesn't work if pnpm contains an exclusion in `pnpm-workspace.yaml`.
+For https://github.com/lerna/lerna/issues/3964#issue-2168393761

 Happens in version 8.0.1+.
 The latest version 7 is good.